 “This share offer will help keep our heritage and ensures affordable places to live.
 That’s why I’m delighted to support this investment in our community. ”

-We are inviting investment in our town, investing for social as well as financial return.
-Help us raise £220,000 in community shares so we can buy the land and buildings surrounding the historic Fielden Hall Community Centre.
-Invest in our community to create new shoots from old roots.
+Thank you for helping us raise £270,000 in community shares so we can buy the land and buildings surrounding the historic Fielden Hall Community Centre.

 Fielden Hall COMMUNITY Centre